tannerdolby/tannerdolby.com/src/about.md

 layout: layouts/about.njk
 ---

+Hi there!
 My name is Tanner Dolby.
 I'm a mathematician and front-end developer based in Sacramento, CA. I enjoy using semantic and accessible HTML paired with modern CSS to build fast websites.

 I started my journey as a self taught developer using [freeCodeCamp.org](https://freecodecamp.org) in 2017.
 Ever since then, I've been hooked on building things for the web.
 I enjoy creating fun CSS illustrations and front-end demos on [CodePen](https://codepen.io/tannerdolby) in my free time.